Archives

 The Treasures of Aht Urhgan is the third expansion for Final Fantasy XI.
 The release of the soundtrack marks a fifth disc of OST material, tying with Final Fantasy IX for the “most music used in-game” award in the series.
 Like its two predecessor expansion OSTs, the Aht Urhgan OST is composed solely by Naoshi… Read More »

-Big, bombastic, but somewhat lacking in substance, Hitoshi Sakimoto brings a fully (synth) orchestrated score to the table.
+Big, bombastic, but somewhat lacking in substance, Hitoshi Sakimoto brings a fully (synth) orchestrated score to the table with Final Fantasy XII‘s OST.
 With only one composition contributed by Uematsu (the vocal theme), this soundtrack marks a completely new era for the Final Fantasy series.
-I, for one, have a lot of mixed feelings about it.
-Opening with the prelude… Read More »
+I, for one, have a lot of mixed feelings about… Read More »

 2006-06-13